 - 3.20.
 The Authorities have a statutory duty, as highway authorities, to ensure that routes are adequately maintained, free from obstruction and fit for purpose.
 The consultations have shown the importance that individuals and user groups attach to maintenance.
 In the ROWIP area the Authorities carry out regular path surveys, this information is fed into maintenance programmes, and this helps to gauge how the maintenance programmes are progressing. - 3.21.
 When appropriate, PROWs are generally cleared, strimmed and/or sprayed up to any boundary or physical constraint.
 Where there is no boundary, land is sometimes treated up to 1m either side of paths.
 Overhanging vegetation is dealt with within reason, although adjoining landowners are usually responsible for its clearance.
 In the ROWIP area approximately 180km of PROWs are covered by scheduled maintenance contracts.
 In addition to this a number of Parish Councils carry out vegetation and light maintenance to paths within their boundaries.
 Both the equestrian and motorised user groups highlighted the problems caused by burnt out cars. - 3.22.
 Signing is a legal duty where a PROW leaves a metalled road.
 Its importance is underlined by the consultations.
 All the Authorities collect data on missing signs through surveys, staff inspections and reports from the public.
 Replacement and repair works are carried out periodically by contractors and volunteers. - 3.23.
+Well trained volunteers particularly from the Ramblers and the Cotswold Wardens are playing an increasing important role in ensuring that the public rights of way network is in a fit condition for use by the public.
+Work parties regularly carry out accessibility improvements, condition surveys and a range of maintenance tasks.

+- 3.25.
 Enforcement policy is virtually identical in all three Authorities' areas.
 Initially the Authorities try to negotiate with landowners wherever possible to maintain healthy relationships and not incur lengthy legal procedures at public expense.
 Although enforcement is generally a last resort it can be seen to be a deterrent in extreme cases.
 The main enforcement issues arise from obstructions, encroachments, ploughing, cropping and new development.
-Direct action, whether by notice or under common law powers, is preferred to expensive prosecution procedures to ensure the network remains unobstructed.
+Direct action, whether by notice or under common law powers, is preferred to expensive prosecution procedures to ensure the network remains unobstructed. - 3.26.

-- 3.24.
 In the ROWIP area, the Authorities have recorded a large number of outstanding obstructions to the network.
 These are resolved through negotiation in the first instance, followed by enforcement notice where required.
 The equestrians also pointed to the obstruction posed to them by gates and cars parked across routes.
-These can also be a problem for disabled users and parents with child buggies. - 3.25.
+These can also be a problem for disabled users and parents with child buggies. - 3.27.
 In the ROWIP area, the Authorities have carried out numerous improvement schemes.
 Examples of improvements include the replacement of stiles with kissing gates, surfacing, and drainage.
 Substantial lengths of BOATs, bridleways and footpaths have had surfacing and drainage improvements to enable use by all.
 Works on the PROW network have been completed by Authority officers, contractors and a number of volunteer groups such as the Avon Ramblers' Volunteer Wardens and the Cotswold Wardens.